mkobers/mkobers.github.io/_pages/projects.md

 ---

-Here are some of my recent data science and machine learning projects:
+Here are some of my public data science projects:

 ---